 Courtney spent a semester in Spain in 2005 to enhance her Spanish skills.
 Additionally, Courtney traveled to Bolivia in 2009 to provide speech and language services to children.
 After returning, Courtney provided speech therapy to Bolivian children via computer in the Teachers College, Columbia University clinic.

-Courtney is an active member of the New Jersey Speech-Language-Hearing Association (NJSHA), as well as the Chair of its Multicultural Issues Committee.
+Courtney is an active member of the New Jersey Speech-Language-Hearing Association (NJSHA), and is the past Chair of its Multicultural Issues Committee.
 As a member, Courtney writes articles and provides webinars on topics related to multiculturalism and bilingualism.
 Additionally, she served on the NJSHA Board of Directors from July 2014 to June 2015.
 Furthermore, Courtney is a member of ASHA’s Hispanic Caucus and the Greater Blairstown Business Association.

 Most noteworthy, Courtney, along with a few of her colleagues, coauthored a best practices technical manual.
-The manual addresses the appropriate assessment of culturally and linguistically diverse populations.
+The manual addresses the appropriate assessment of bilingual and multicultural students.
 The manual’s aim is to help New Jersey speech-language pathologists and audiologists provide appropriate services to these individuals.

 Courtney holds NJ and PA state speech-language pathology licenses and the NJ speech language specialist certificate.
 Courtney also holds the Certificate of Clinical Competence from the American Speech-Language-Hearing Association (ASHA).